AmazingAshish/Gyaan-Path/README.md

-# Responsive-LMS-Website-using-HTML-CSS-JavaScript-Bootstrap-5
+# Welcome to Gyaan Path, a Responsive-LMS-Website-using-HTML-CSS-JavaScript-Bootstrap-5

 -Website link here:

-Welcome to the "Responsive LMS Website using HTML, CSS, JavaScript, and Bootstrap 5" repository!
 This project showcases a comprehensive Learning Management System (LMS) website developed using a combination of cutting-edge web technologies.

 Our goal with this project is to provide a modern and user-friendly platform for online education, leveraging the power of HTML, CSS, JavaScript, and the Bootstrap 5 framework.
 The website is designed to be fully responsive, ensuring seamless usage across various devices and screen sizes.